mateofumis/mateofumis.github.io/_posts/2023-06-23-goodgames-writeup.md

 ---
-title:  "Writeup de la máquina GoodGames de Hack The Box"
+title:  "Writeup of GoodGames machine of Hack The Box"
 date: 2023-06-23
 mathjax: true
 layout: post